Murder of Ari Fuld: Killing

-House demolition
+Aftermath and legacy

+Fuld was one of dozens of Israelis killed in stabbings, shootings and car-rammings, predominantly by Palestinians or Israeli Arabs since late 2015.

-It was first reported that Jabarin's mother, from the village of Yatta, informed Palestinian and Israeli security forces that Jabarin planned to carry out a terrorist attack.
-However, in court it was revealed that his mother came to the checkpoint searching for her son and that she did not inform the soldier why.
+Jabarin's mother, from the village of Yatta, claimed she had informed Palestinian and Israeli security forces that Jabarin planned to carry out a terrorist attack; however, court proceedings revealed that she came to the checkpoint searching for her son and that she did not inform the soldier why.
 The day after Fuld's murder, IDF soldiers raided the Jabarin home to map out the building and prepare it for demolition.
-The IDF released a statement that they will destroy the Jabarin's home in order "to act determinedly to prevent terror attacks and to deter terrorists".
+The IDF released a statement that they will destroy the Jabarins' home in order "to act determinedly to prevent terror attacks and to deter terrorists".
 The Jabarin family appealed the demolition, but Israel's Supreme Court rejected the appeal.
-The home was ultimately blown up by the IDF.
+The home was ultimately blown up by the IDF in January 2019.

-Arrest and trial

 Jabarin was arrested for murder, three counts of attempted murder, and possession of an unlicensed weapon.
 The Judea Juvenile Military Court ordered that he remain in custody until the end of the trial.
 Jabarin was convicted of Fuld's murder in January 2020 after a closed trial.
 He was sentenced to life in prison, the Fuld family was awarded 1.25 million shekels ($365,000) in damages.

-Pay for Slay

 It was reported that the Palestinian Authority will pay Jabarin's family NIS 1,400 (nearly $400) a month for three years.
-An anti-"Pay for Slay" law had earlier been passed in Israel to stop such financial support, however the Jerusalem Post reported that the law had yet to be implemented.
+An anti-"Pay for Slay" law had earlier been passed in Israel to stop such financial support; however, the Jerusalem Post reported that the law had yet to be implemented.

-Reactions

-Retired British army officer Richard Kemp said that Fuld was "a soldier to the last".
+Jabarin was to be freed as part of a hostages-and-prisoners exchange in February 2025 during the 2025 Gaza war ceasefire.
+As part of the deal, Jabarin would be deported from Israel to Yatta and permanently banned from entering Israeli territory.
+At the last minute, Netanyahu halted the exchange over Hamas holding "humiliating" ceremonies during the release of Israeli hostages.